dicepencilpaper/emprise/emprise.md

 | Plate armor          | d12   |
 | Heavily encumbered   | DS +1 |

 If a participant is carrying a lot of weight or a bulky item, they will bump up their die to the next higher value.
 For example, the player of a fighter wearing leather armor that is carrying a backpack fully stuffed to the top with coins will roll a d10 for their initiative instead of a d8.
-The Coordinator must be reasonable and fair when determining this.
+The Broker must be reasonable and fair when determining this.

 #### Enemies and monsters

-The Coordinator will roll initiative for each monster _group_, although they can choose to roll initiative for each opponent if they wish to (usually if there are only no more than eight monsters overall).
+The Broker will roll initiative for each monster _group_, although they can choose to roll initiative for each opponent if they wish to (usually if there are only no more than eight monsters overall).
 For humanoid opponents, use the same table as for adventurers to determine the initiative die.
 Monsters and beasts will have their own die as determined in their description.

 #### Acting order

 The acting order for all battle participants is established by the roll results in _ascending_ order.
 In the case of a tie between adventurers, the players choose who goes first.
-If the tie is between a player and any of the Coordinator's group of enemies, the player will go first.
-The Coordinator must annotate the initiative order for reference.
+If the tie is between a player and any of the Broker's group of enemies, the player will go first.
+The Broker must annotate the initiative order for reference.

 ### Rounds & turns